 - €800 for properties worth more than €400,000.

 Buying Property in Ireland From Abroad:

-If you are currently living outside of Ireland and are thinking of buying a property in Ireland – you will also need to consider currency exchange costs .
+If you are currently living outside of Ireland and are considering buying a property in Ireland – you will also need to think about currency exchange costs.